 The use of linkers in chemical synthesis is a common practice in many chemical laboratories.
 Linkers provide a means of connecting two molecules together in a specific and predictable manner.
 Two of the most commonly used linkers in the field of bioconjugation are the ADC linker and the PEG linker.
 While both are designed to bind two molecules together, they are quite different in terms of their structure, chemistry, and applications.

 Antibody-drug conjugates (ADCs) are a class of cancer drugs that deliver a toxic payload directly to cancer cells by combining an antibody with a small molecule drug.
 In ADCs, the antibody targets the cancer cell and the small molecule drug provides the therapeutic effect.
 The key to an effective ADC is the linker, which connects the antibody to the small molecule drug.
-There are two main types of linkers used in ADCs: ADC linkers and polyethylene glycol PEG linkers.
+There are two main types of linkers used in ADCs: antibody drug conjugate linkers and polyethylene glycol PEG linkers.

 ADC Linkers